hschoi0705/DSToolbox/README.md

 DSToolbox
 =========

-For The Data Scientist's Toobbox course in Coursera
+For The Data Scientist's Toolbox course in Coursera